deletedcu/angular-demo/lectures/day-3/angular-universal.md

   ]
 ```

-7. Finally, we need to change our `package.json` scripts to run our transpiled `server.js` file instead of the default front-end-only webserver:
+7. Finally, we need to change our `package.json` scripts to run our transpiled `server.js` file instead of the default front-end-only web server:

 ```json
   "scripts": {